Are you concerned about the risks of bear markets and the wreck it could have on your retirement account?

-This risk is also known as the default risk in bond market terminology, which determines the risk of a potential default from the issuer.
-Based on this default risk, the markets also price the bond yields (and prices) accordingly.
+This risk, known as the default risk in bond market terminology, is the potential default from the issuer.
+Based on this default risk, the markets price the bond yields (and prices) accordingly.

-The 10-year yield on the Greek bonds shown below is one such example where the yields rallied to a whopping 36% in the height of the Greek debt crisis which put the country on a risk of a default on its bonds.
+The 10-year yield on the Greek bonds shown below is one such example where the yields rallied to a whopping 36% in the height of the Greek debt crisis which put the country at risk of a default on its bonds.

-Given the fact that Treasuries in particular are backed by the full faith and credit of the U.S. government, the returns one can expect from these assets are very less.
+As stated earlier, since Treasuries are backed by the full faith and credit of the U.S. government, the returns one can expect from these assets are small.

-Because bonds are safe haven assets, investors tend to sell bonds and invest their money in the riskier stock markets which can give higher rate of returns.
-Therefore when the bonds or treasuries are sold, the prices fall, making the yields more attractive.
+Because bonds are “safe haven” assets, investors tend to sell bonds and invest their money in the stock markets with hopes of making a greater return.

-Similarly, when the equities are in a bear market, investors tend to sell the stocks and purchase bonds and treasuries.
-In this scenario, as demand for treasuries or bonds increases, the yields fall.
+Similarly, when equities are in a bear market, investors tend to sell stocks and purchase bonds and treasuries.
+In this scenario, as demand for treasuries or bonds increase – yields fall.

-Is buying treasury ETFs same as buying Treasuries?
+Is Buying Treasury ETFs the same as Buying Treasuries?

-One of the biggest differing factors trading a Treasury ETF is that they do not expire or mature.
-While individual bonds or treasuries have a fixed period maturity, treasury ETFs do not as they have a constant maturity.
-This constant maturity is based on the weighted average of all the maturities in the bonds that the treasury ETF tracks.
+One of the biggest differentials between treasuries and treasury ETFs is that the ETFs do not expire.
+This constant maturity is based on the weighted average of all the maturities of the bonds the treasury ETF tracks.

 At any point in time, a treasury ETF will have bonds or treasuries that are expiring or reaching maturity.
 Therefore, treasury ETFs constantly rebalance by purchasing new bonds or treasuries.

-While treasury ETFs might be a good way to offset the market decline, they also come with the additional benefit of paying out a fixed income.
-In most cases, treasury ETFs pay out fixed monthly income due to the nature of the bonds and treasuries that they track.
+While treasury ETFs might be a good way to offset the market decline, they also come with the additional benefit of receiving payment on a fixed income.
+In most cases, treasury ETFs pay fixed monthly income based on the bonds and treasuries they track.

 What are some of the most popular Treasury ETFs?

-Among the different Treasury ETFs here are the top three, based on factors such as the assets under management (AUM) and the expense ratio.
+Among the different Treasury ETFs here are the top three, based on factors such as assets under management (AUM) and expense ratios.

 1. iShares 1-3 Year Treasury Bond ETF (SHY)

-The iShares, 3-7 Year Treasury Bond ETF, (SHY) focuses on the short term Treasuries and has an expense ratio of 0.15% with total assets under management worth $11.044 million.
+The iShares, 3-7 Year Treasury Bond ETF, (SHY) focuses on short-term Treasuries and has an expense ratio of 0.15% with total assets under management of $11.044 million.
 Among the different types of treasury ETFs, the SHY is the most popular due to the short term maturity curve.

 2. iShares 3-7 Year Treasury Bond ETF (IEI)